-- 8.2.1 Criteria for events to award Grand Aggregate Awards Points at Grand Aggregate Awards Competitions are: - (a) The particular grade (Grade 5, 4, 3 etc) for the discipline (solo piping, solo side drumming, solo tenor drumming, and pipe bands) must be offered by a minimum of 50% of the Grand Aggregate Awards Competitions; and - (b) The event must not have a numerical limit on the number of competitors or a geographical restriction on who can enter for the event; and - (c) For pipe band competitions, the event must be a full band event; and - (d) For competitions which are more than one day in length, the event may occur on any day of the competition
+- 8.2.1 Criteria for events to award Grand Aggregate Awards Points at Grand Aggregate Awards Competitions are: - (a) The particular grade (Grade 5, 4, 3 etc) for the discipline (solo piping, solo snare drumming, solo tenor drumming, and pipe bands) must be offered by a minimum of 50% of the Grand Aggregate Awards Competitions; and - (b) The event must not have a numerical limit on the number of competitors or a geographical restriction on who can enter for the event; and - (c) For pipe band competitions, the event must be a full band event; and - (d) For competitions which are more than one day in length, the event may occur on any day of the competition

 Revision Date Revision Number Revisions Summary Mar 11 2007 9 Added Calibre element to calculation of Grand Aggregate Award points earned for placings.
 Extended scope of competitions not included in Grand Aggregate Awards points calculations Nov 3 2007 10 • Revised clause 3.1.2 to update non-member fee to \$3.50 CDN or \$3.50 US per event Mar 29 2009 11 Add List of Highland Games - Grand Aggregate Status Oct 18 2011 12 Deleted List of Highland Games - Grand Aggregate Status Added Section 8 - Grand Aggregate Awards Competitions Amended clause 6.7.1 to refer to new section 8 clauses Amended clause 6.5 to account for change in prizes awarded for Beginner (on Practice Chanter) grade Revised fees in clause 3.1.2 to \$4.50 CDN or \$4.50 US per event Some spelling errors corrected Apr 23 2012 13 • Revised clause 4.1.1 (identification of grades of ability) and clause 4.1.4 (criteria for the Adult Piping grade) to add a maximum ability limit of the Grade 4 Piping grade, effective October 1, 2012.
+Mar 31, 2014 14 Deleted the defunct Southern United States Pipe Band Association from the list of affiliated associations Clarified the expectations for commencement of performance upon expiration of tuning time and disqualification at the adjudicator's discretion Editorial changes